Initye/Sendie_Mobile-PC/README.md

 ### Desktop:
 1. Download .msi APP "InstallerPC.msi".
 2. Click start server.
 3. Check in cmd your local ip f.e "192.168.100.20"
+4. Connect to the app from phone via IP.
+5. Send message (message will appear in the app)
 ### OR
 1. In terminal write ./gradlew run
 2. The app will open, click "Start Server" button
+3. Check in cmd your local ip f.e "192.168.100.20"
-3. Connect to the app from phone via IP
+4. Connect to the app from phone via IP
-4. Send message (message will appear in the app)
+5. Send message (message will appear in the app)

 ### Security Warning: This is an early version of the app and does not use encrypted communication.
 For now, do not use it on public Wi-Fi, as your messages could be intercepted.
 ### Keep in mind that this is early version of the app and it needs some UI improvements.